semantic-flow/sflo/documentation/concept.node-config.md

 Node configuration is at least partially determined by "config specification", which happens in [[concept.mesh.resource.element.flow.config]] and can be inherited to contained nodes.

-If config specification is missing, (i.e., config spec inheritance is turned off or unspecified), node configuration will be determined from service-level config specification, i.e. [[sflo.product.service.config]].
+If config specification is missing, (i.e., config spec inheritance is turned off or unspecified), node configuration will be determined from service-level config specification, i.e. [[product.service.config]].
 In case there is none, the service will use sensible defaults at the root level which will be inherited down the mesh.

 ### Initial Config Specification